Graduate Programs

 • What are your research interests for a thesis or dissertation (for MS and PhD applicants only)?

 The Office of the Registrar provides the most current information on Tuition and Fee rates.
+Find more information on stipends and other financial information here.

 This will depend on your major and courses you have taken.
 If you have an engineering degree, you will not need additional courses.
-Other degrees may require additional course work.
+Other degrees may require additional coursework.

 A male student presents from a laptop while two female students looks on, and two more people write on notepads on the other side of the table.